fbpx

 It’s too busy, you’re too tired and you had that lecture months ago.
 Even with people that I’ve talked with integrated programs.
 A lot of the time, they don’t match up, so if they did have that cardiac patient, maybe they haven’t had their cardiac lectures yet.
 That’s scheduled a month before, so that’s like scary.
 At the same time, you’re reviewing it anyways.
 Both programs have their ups and downs for sure but you’re reviewing the night before.

 Marissa admitted some good points.
-I know for us, our first year of clinicals is all general rotations, meaning we didn’t do any until our last year.
+I know for us, our first year of clinicals is all general rotations, meaning we didn’t do any specialties until our last year.
 That’s because that’s when we hit the part of our anesthesia program where we learned pediatrics, cardiac, and OB.
 The problem was you never knew where your rotation was going to fall in cardiac.

 For me, we learned cardiac after my cardiac rotation.
 I had to study on my own, learn it to the T without even addressing it in class, and get my questions answered.
 That was very hard.
 Did it stress me out?
 Heck, yes.
 It did.
 I relied heavily on students who came before me and asked for a lot of insights on who was at that clinical site, how to set up the room, and what they like.